webpack/webpack.js.org/src/content/api/module-methods.md

 import { NamedExport } from './other-module.js';
 ```

 W> The keyword here is __statically__.
-Normal `import` statement cannot be used dynamically within other logic or contain variables.
+Normal `import` statements cannot be used dynamically within other logic or contain variables.
 See the [spec](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import) for more information and `import()` below for dynamic usage.

 ### `export`